metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ## Participating entities

 Exactly $n$ entities MUST participate in the generation process, where $n$ is the total number of key shares to be generated.
-Every participant generates one key share, which is a scalar in the BLS12-381 field.
+Every participant generates one unique share.

 The participants MUST be able to communicate over private, authenticated, point-to-point channels.